Filip7/Filip7/README.md

 I'm Filip, Software Engineer and DevOps specialized in Java ecosystem.
 Linux enthusiast.

+Currently brushing my DevOps skills and writing some python and go from time to time.

 <!--
 **Filip7/Filip7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.